IBM-Blockchain/blockchain-vscode-extension/README.md

 ## Requirements

-The first time you install this extension, it will check your system for the prequisites, and guide you to install any that you are missing.
+The first time you install this extension, it will check your system for the prerequisites, and guide you to install any that you are missing.

 Windows 10, Linux, or Mac OS are currently the supported operating systems.
 Each of these operating systems have their own additional requirements.